nietras/Sep/README.md

 specific handling of `ToString` behavior.
 Whether to pool or not.
 Or even to use a statically defined pool.

+##### PackageAssets Benchmark Results
-The results below show Sep is now **the fastest .NET CSV Parser** (for this benchmark on this platform/machine 😀).
-It is **1.27x faster than Sylvan** and **2.66x faster than CsvHelper**.
+The results below show Sep is now **the fastest .NET CSV Parser** (for this benchmark on these platforms and machines 😀).
 While for pure parsing allocating only a fraction of the memory due to extensive use of pooling and the `ArrayPool<T>`.

-This is in many aspects due to Sep having extremely optimized string pooling and specifically optimized hashing `ReadOnlySpan<char>`, and thus not really due the the csv-parsing itself, since that is not a big part of the time consumed.
+This is in many aspects due to Sep having extremely optimized string pooling and optimized hashing of `ReadOnlySpan<char>`, and thus not really due the the csv-parsing itself, since that is not a big part of the time consumed.
 At least not for a decently fast csv-parser.

-##### `AMD 5950X` - PackageAssets Benchmark Results
+###### `AMD 5950X` - PackageAssets Benchmark Results (Sep 0.1.0)
 |    Method | Scope |    Rows |        Mean | Ratio |  MB |   MB/s | ns/row |     Allocated |  Alloc Ratio |
 |---------- |------ |-------- |------------:|------:|----:|-------:|-------:|--------------:|-------------:|
 | **Sep______** |   **Row** | **1000000** |    **79.59 ms** |  **1.00** | **583** | **7335.3** |   **79.6** |       **1.71 KB** |         **1.00** |